-Prompted by the pandemic, we have introduced a new way of working with our community partners.
-To support and promote all areas of equality and diversity, the Learner Engagement team has created partnerships with numerous community partners, each of whom offer specialised workshops to enhance the learner experience.
-With around 50 workshops and the number growing, we are able to educate our students on social and equity issues such as: hate crime; domestic violence; sectarianism; cyber bullying & security; trauma informed practice; drugs and alcohol awareness; naloxone training; use of pronouns; sexual health awareness; safeguarding children; misinformation & societal divisions; harm reduction and gambling awareness, to name only some.
+Working together we have introduced a new way of working with our community partners, each of whom offer specialised workshops to enhance the learner experience.
+With well over 60 workshops and the number growing, we are able to educate our students on social and equity issues such as: hate crime; domestic violence; sectarianism; cyber bullying & security; trauma informed practice; drugs and alcohol awareness; naloxone training; use of pronouns; sexual health awareness; safeguarding children; misinformation & societal divisions; harm reduction and gambling awareness, to name only some.

-Our broad range of partnership working supports us in eliminating discrimination and promoting positive changes in services, policies and procedures on a joined-up basis within our community which will result in true parity between all staff and students.
+Our broad range of partnership working supports us in eliminating discrimination and promoting positive changes in culture, services, policies and procedures on a joined-up basis within our community which will result in true parity between all staff and students.